sravioli/sravioli/README.md

 ## My repos

 I'm using GitHub mainly to manage classes files, notes or other courses.
-Currently working on [Informatica.md](https://github.com/Informatica-md) and some other stuff.
+Currently working on some stuff.